 Let’s start by envisioning the ideal:

-A world where every woman is given equal opportunities as any man, and is free of oppression, control and discrimination.
-Where she can walk free at night, love who she loves, wear what she wants, speak how she speaks and be heard no matter where she stands; no matter how tall, dark-skinned, wealthy, or well spoken.
+A world where every woman is given equal opportunities as any man and is free of oppression, control and discrimination.
+Where she can walk free at night, love who she loves, wear what she wants, speak how she speaks, and be heard no matter where she stands; no matter how tall, dark-skinned, wealthy, or well-spoken.

 Utopia?
 For the Cynical Perhaps.

-It is beyond clear from history that when the woman is praised, the society flourishes.
+It is beyond clear from history that when a woman is praised, society flourishes.
 But male bashing doesn't even the score nor does it uplift us.
 It pushes our men to the fringes of self-protection, cowardice and complacency.
 So I find myself today coming at female leadership from a different perspective: what if we’ve been looking at it all wrong?
 What if conscious and inclusive leadership is really collective leadership?
 What if women could be partnered with men in an experiment to see how well they do together as opposed to against each other?

 Join us on March 14th at 830pm EST for our Tough Convo on Inclusive leadership and how that intersects with female leadership.